 The Captain was recalled and the ship set sail to Holland for repairs.
 By the time the ship returned to her anchorage, a new station was on board: Radio 355 was a virtual facsimile of Ted Allbeury's old station,

 Radio 390, even using the services of some former 390 presenters who had been persuaded to come with him.
-The Dutch station's name was later changed to Radio 227.
+Presumably Allbeury thought that, with Radio 390 facing a legal battle, it was likely to close soon and, if that happened,

 |SPOT THE DIFFERENCE: Radio 390 and Radio 355 in March 1967.